thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 Since the legitimacy of these institutions is built upon Indian Constitution, lets take a look at the Constitution & the circumstances under which it was impose upon people.

-Indian Constitution mockingly called World's Best Constitution™ has copied a good chunk of its provisions from an ordinary law British Colonial regime (Autocracy) wrote for us --- Indian subjects --- to control us.
+Indian Constitution mockingly called World's Best Constitution™ has copied a good chunk of its provisions from an ordinary law --- Government of India Act, 1935 --- British Colonial regime (Autocracy) wrote to control its us --- Indian subjects.
 This ordinary was written by British at a time when British colonizers had no intention of leaving India.
 But many provisions of this ordinary colonial law was incorporated into World's Best Constitution™ & our so-called "freedom fighters" found it appropriate to keep most colonial repressive laws as is --- even after alleged "independence" & for a good measure added even more repressive laws later (not one or two, but a suite of them).
 Thanks to this well calculated deception called "independence" & our alleged "Democracy", most colonial repressive laws retained are considered to fall well within what's permitted by World's Best Constitution™.

-Here is an excerpt from the excellent analysis of Indian Constitution by Ivor Jennings.
+Here is an excerpt from the analysis of Indian Constitution by Ivor Jennings

 > ...
 The \[Indian\] Constitution derives directly from the Government of India Act, 1935, from which in fact many of its provisions were copied almost textually.
 That Act was the largest ever passed by the Parliament of the United Kingdom, and its main purpose was to transfer power, subject to numerous so-called safeguards, from British officials to Indian politicians.
 It had therefore to create a new federal Legislature and at the same time to reform provincial government and to establish new relations with what were then called the States.
 The Government of India had been an autocracy whose powers were at first limited in the interest of British politicians and subsequently in the interest of Indian politicians.
 The problem in 1935 was to redistribute the powers of government along the lines approved by the Round Table Conference and the Parliament of the United Kingdom.
 No distinction was drawn between matters of a constitutional order and matters of a merely administrative or judicial character.
 The Act of 1935 was an ordinary Act of the Parliament of the United Kingdom, designed to amend that part of the law of England which applied to British India.
 It could be amended, like a Dogs Act, by a subsequent Act of the same Parliament.
 It was fundamental law for British India, but it was also a part of the ordinary law of Britain, that part of it which regulated the government of Britain's Indian dependency.[^copied-from-british-law]

 [^copied-from-british-law]: From [_Some Characteristics of the Indian Constitution_](https://archive.org/details/some-characteristics-of-the-indian-constitution) by Ivor Jennings.

-Here is the observation of High Commissioner to India, Ottawa, Canada in 1957.
+Here is another observation of High Commissioner to India, Ottawa, Canada in 1957.

 > The British also bequeathed to India parliamentary institutions and a federal constitution.
 (The Indian constitution